Posted on:

 Troubleshooting Media Problems in Google Slides

 Media issues are frustrating, especially right before a presentation.
-We have listed some of the most common troubleshooting media problems and exactly how you can fix them.
+Here are the most common problems and exactly how to fix them.

 Google Slides Audio Not Working

-See our full guide on Google Slides audio not working for advanced fixes.
+See our full guide on how to add audio to Google Slides for advanced fixes.

 Google Slides Video Not Playing or Shows Black Screen